ozgurtt/DieZombieDie/README.md

-DieZombieDie 2016 Authors: Randel Eng Leo Lacroix Joel Myhre Gabriel Fabian Thomas Wheeler
+DieZombieDie 2016 Authors:
+1. Randel Eng - Git username: bobalo317

+2. Leo Lacroix - Git username: lelacroi

+3. Joel Myhre - Git username: bleedblood

+4. Gabriel Fabian - Git username: GabrielFabian

+5. Thomas Wheeler - Git username: thomassw66

 DieZombieDie is an Epic top-down 2d zombie survival shooter that will test your nerve and survival skills.

 Install instructions:
 1. Download the .zip file directly from the master branch of the repo.

 2. Unzip the file in desired directory.

 3. Open index.html in Chrome.

 How to play: